WISE Ways to Work

 For more information on the various employment preparation and support options, please email WISE Ways to Work Program Manager, Kimberley Capocchi.

 WISE Ways to Work is available for those who are:

 - Living with a mental illness

-- Aged over 18
+- Aged 18 or over

 - Willing to self-reflect

 If you, your family member or client does not have an NDIS plan but is interested in participating in WISE Way to Work activities, please email WISE Ways to Work Program Manager, Kimberley Capocchi, as we may be able to refer you to a similar program.